greggman/WebGPU-DOOM/README.md

 You might think using a framework brings battle tested solutions.
 That might be right.
-At the same time, Claude, and probably other AIs, so far go way beyond what I'd normally do to test.
+At the same time, Claude, and probably other AIs, so far, go way beyond what I'd normally do to test.
 In most of my 3D work I just edit and then run and see if it looks good.
 Claude though, will easily write much more detailed and comprehensive tests.

-As one example it found that keys were ignored.
+As one example it found that keys for doors were ignored.
 It fixed the bug and that's where I might have stopped if I was doing it myself.
-But Claude ran all the demo recordings to see if fixing it broke any demo.
+But, Claude ran all the demo recordings to see if fixing it broke any demo.
 Then it checked doors don't open without the key and they do with.
 I might have checked that 2nd one by hand but in a past life I'd have been unlikely to check the first and would have just